SudhamshuSuri/qwen-sft/README.md

 [] Learn more about sft and how to make this sft better\

 [] Change benchmark to swe-bench or other similarly well known bench\

+---
+## Mech Interp stuff

+Did some basic difference in logits plotting for denoising (clean -> corrupted prompt, png to be seen in the repo)